BilldarBagdar/C4Device_32StepSequencer/README.md

 <p>
 ("path finding" in Max is otherwise a PITA, patches have no idea what folder they started in, Max doesn't interpret a simple relative path like, "../code/foo.js"
 (up one level from "current directory" and down into /code, look for a file named foo.js)) the way you would normally expect.
-A current directory '.' is generally interpreted as the folder where max.exe is located.
+A current directory '.' is generally interpreted as the folder where max.exe is located not the patch folder.
 But inside a project, the "search path" starts in the project folder and recurses there first.
-You just write "foo.js" and the file gets found.
+You only need to write "foo.js" in a project patcher and the file gets found.
 </p>
 <p>
 From the "Project menu" window, open the patch file named `openSequencerBypassing.maxpat`.